ansible/ansible/rst/playbooks2.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++

 Sometimes a configuration file you want to copy, or a template you will use may depend on a variable.
-The following construct (new in 0.4) selects the first available file appropriate for the variables of a given host, which is often much cleaner than putting a lot of if conditionals in a template.
+The following construct selects the first available file appropriate for the variables of a given host, which is often much cleaner than putting a lot of if conditionals in a template.

 The following example shows how to template out a configuration file that was very different between, say,